 The Community Choice provider becomes the default electricity provider for all the residents, businesses, and schools in the member cities.
 However, before a Community Choice provider goes operational, electricity customers are given notice and can opt out, choosing to stay with the monopoly utility.
 Or they can opt out later if they don’t like the Community Choice provider for some reason.
 So, you see, this is really a choice, not a new monopoly.

 Community Choice Energy is Succeeding

-There are sixteen Community Choice electricity providers operating in California, and three more are close to operational (see our Resources page to explore their websites).
+There are nineteen Community Choice electricity providers operating in California, including Solana Energy Alliance in Solana Beach (see our Resources page to explore their websites).
 All operational CCEs have better rates and provide a larger percentage of clean power than the alternative for-profit utility.

 More Clean Energy

 Community Choice providers are set up with the goal of providing more clean energy than what we get from the fossil fuel addicted monopolies.
-Each of the choice providers has a basic plan that they offer their customers, and all five in California are providing more clean energy to their customers, anywhere from 5% to 20% more.
+Each of the choice providers has a basic plan that they offer their customers, and all California CCEs are providing more clean energy to their customers, anywhere from 5% to 20% more.
 Also, they offer customers that want to be really green a 100% clean energy option for anywhere from $5 to $20 more per month.